binsky08/openitcockpit-in-docker/README.md

 # openITCOCKPIT in Docker

+**Do not use this in production!** _#unstable_

+It's a project to test whether openITCOCKPIT works as a basically default installation in a docker container.

+Even [openITCOCKPIT in LXC](https://blog.binsky.org/blog/2019-12-06-Install-openITCOCKPIT-in-LXC/) is more stable than that.

 ## Setup

-The container should get an automatically bridged ip address.
+The container should get an automatically bridged ip address from the default 172.17.0.0/24 docker bridge.
 If you want to specify a custom ip, add `--ip 172.17.0.3 \` as penultimate line to the setup command.

 ```